ianfnelson/blog.iannelson.uk/content/posts/2025-05-17-from-one-monitor-to-five-and-back-again/index.md

 Let us begin at the beginning.

 In late 1997, as a bright-eyed junior developer, I had a single beige CRT monitor perched atop a desktop computer somewhere within a vast open plan office.
 Its primary purpose was to allow me to connect to an IBM mainframe via a ROSCOE terminal, and therefore I had very little need for more than the most basic of single screens.
 I had no access to the World Wide Web, and could only send and receive emails to others within same organisation.
-I was the software developer equivalent of a battery chicken.
+I felt like a battery-farmed software developer.

 Sadly (or perhaps not), I don't have any photographs from the office environment in which I began my career.
 Digital cameras were still several years away from being mainstream, mobile phones were still a curiosity, and banks like the one I worked in would have been somewhat suspicious if I had started taking snapshots of my screen.
 But the image below gives a reasonable impression of what life in those days was like.
 This picture proudly adorned the wall at one of my later clients; I had to walk past it on the way to my desk every morning.
 It did not inspire me.